A scenic landscape with rolling green hills, scattered trees, and distant mountains under a clear blue sky.

 Aerial view of a forested area with a marked trail system highlighted in white, yellow, red, green, orange, and blue.

 There are several ‘hiking’ trails on the property but these are not maintained to the same standards as the national park.
+From May through November they will grow over with vegetation.
 The trails on the farm are very rugged and steep, but are available to guests to explore the property.
 I recommend that each guest visit Graves Mill Trail – a very easy but enjoyable trail in Shenandoah National Park that is just 5 minutes from the farm.

 • 1.
 White Trail - This walking trail follows the perimeter of the hayfield.
 This trail is rated for all ages and ability levels with little to no elevation change and no difficult terrain.
 This trail is cut into the hayfield from April-October.